Jduarte-z/NarrowSense_h2_in_URPs_GP2/README.md

 Alongside this repository, we have attached the files named hpm3snplist.bed and genetic_maps.b38_shapeit4.tar.gz, make sure to download them and put them inside the directory intended to construct the reference panel.

+The genetic map was obtained from Shapeit 4 documentation.
+Likewise, the list of snps from the hap map project was obtained from GWASLab documentation.

 Example of command line:
 ```
 pwd